 WHAT IS A BULKY UTERUS?

 A bulky uterus is the generalised swelling of the uterine wall.
 This means the uterine size is above the normal size of a uterus.
 A woman’s uterus is responsible for holding the foetus and provide nourishment until the baby is born.
 It is shaped like an upside-down pear and is roughly the size of a fist.
 The normal dimensions of the uterus are around 3 to 4 inches by 2.5 inches.
 The uterus can enlarge in some conditions, including pregnancy.
 Enlargement of the uterus during pregnancy is a normal thing (growing of the uterus in size allows the foetus to get space and grow inside).

 If the uterus enlarges because of reasons other than pregnancy, it is a serious condition and needs medical attention.
-A female with a bulky uterus can feel some heaviness in her lower abdomen, and the condition can also lead to extreme pain and bleeding.
+A female can feel some heaviness in her lower abdomen, and the condition can also lead to extreme pain and bleeding.

 SYMPTOMS OF BULKY UTERUS